 If you have to leave horses

-Leave horses in a sound structure or stable with loose objects tied down or stored away.
+Leave horses in a solid coded structure with loose objects tied down or stored away.

 If you leave horses in a paddock, the fences need to be secure.

-If you have several horses, try to leave them together, as they are herding animals.
+If you have several horses, leave them together if practical to do so, as they are herding animals.
 Placing them in a smaller paddock may also prevent them from getting into a fast gallop, panicking and going through fences.

 You can also place identification on your horses by painting your name and phone number on them with livestock grease crayons or painting it on their hooves.

 If you leave animals in a paddock or stable you should do all of the following:

 - ensure all water troughs are full, and have extra water available in case of power failure

 - mark gates and water locations on a map of your property in case someone has to move the stock for you.

 Read more in the guide to keeping your pets safe during the cyclone season .